Empty-Nest Remodeling Project: Create the Perfect Guest Suite

 A smart TV that gives your guests access to their favorite streaming channels can be much appreciated when everyone’s ready to retire for the day.
 If you don’t like the idea of spoiling a relaxing guest space with visible technology, you can hide flatscreen TVs in a cabinet, behind a sliding panel, beneath a bi-fold painting, or with another ingenious design solution.

-A smart sound system that responds to voice command can be equally enjoyable, providing energizing tunes as they get ready each morning and soothing soundscapes just before they turn in each night.
+A smart sound system that responds to voice commands can be equally enjoyable, providing energizing tunes as they get ready each morning and soothing soundscapes just before they turn in each night.

 It’s All About the Details